 Time Travel Fiction & Physical Comforts

-I love writing and reading about history and using time travel to do it, but I’m grateful for the century I live in, though it has much to improve.
-I like the armchair kind of history and time travel.
+I love writing and reading about history and using time travel to do it, but I’m grateful for the century I live in.
 With plumbing, my smart phone, and good coffee.
 You can have all those as you read about May Gold’s adventures in the 17th century.
 In The Renaissance Club, the time travel is only for a few hours or days at a time.
 My main character May has time to freshen up.
 I think after a few jaunts, May well understood the plumbing issue.
 And being a magical realism time travel story, her wardrobe changed automatically.
 Kind of a Cinderella situation.